Brooklyn Heights, Brooklyn

 Brooklyn Heights

-Brooklyn Heights is one of New York City’s most storied neighborhoods, often called the “first suburb of Manhattan.”
-Just across the East River, it offers cobblestone streets, leafy blocks, and some of the best skyline views in the city from the famous Brooklyn Heights Promenade.
-Designated New York’s first historic district in 1965, the neighborhood preserves more than 600 pre–Civil War homes, creating an architectural showcase of brownstones, clapboard houses, and neoclassical apartment buildings.
-Today, Brooklyn Heights balances its historic identity with modern convenience, making it one of the borough’s most desirable and established communities.
+Brooklyn Heights is one of New York City’s most storied and established residential neighborhoods.
+Just across the East River, it offers cobblestone streets, well-preserved residential blocks, and some of the most iconic skyline views in the city from the Brooklyn Heights Promenade.
+Designated New York’s first historic district in 1965, the neighborhood preserves more than 600 pre–Civil War homes, creating an architectural showcase of brownstones, clapboard houses, and neoclassical apartment buildings that remain well preserved today.

 Vibe and Atmosphere